-- You will not need to again enter details in the Participation window on the second loan.
+- You will not need to again enter details in the Participation window on the second loan, otherwise it will double count the participated amount.
 However, you'll need to re-enter any fees or expenses captured in the initial loan's Participation window through the Fees, Origination Channel, and Servicing Channel fields on the second loan.

 If there is an additional Participation amount on the second loan:

-- In the case where there is an additional amount being participated on the second loan, you will use the Participations window on the second loan to add the additional amount.
+- In the case where there is an additional amount being participated on the second loan (ie 25% of the initial loan and 35% of the second loan), you will use the Participations window on the second loan to add the difference between the two participations percentages as an additional amount.
 For example, if there is a 25% participation on the initial loan, and a 35% participation on the second loan, you'll enter a Participation for 10% in the second loan.